 She also told Xinhua that her ideas had been misrepresented after being placed alongside those of art historian Luckas Nickel, who had speculated that “a Greek sculptor may have been at the site to train the locals.”

 Why were Xiuzhen’s comments so controversial?

 For centuries, archaeologists and art historians have been eager to see the imprint of the Greeks in works of art and architecture throughout the world.
-But this view rests on a Eurocentric logic which has long assumed other civilizations were fundamentally incapable of creating highly technical, impressive and aesthetically pleasing works of art.
+But this view rests on a Eurocentric logic that has long assumed other civilizations were fundamentally incapable of creating highly technical, impressive, and aesthetically pleasing works of art.

 The best and only way?

 In the West, classical Greek art and architecture is often presented as a singular achievement.
 The Greeks are credited with the invention of forms and techniques that were leaps and bounds ahead of their contemporaries.

 One commonly cited example of the ancient Greek genius is the entasis of the columns on Greek temples such as the Parthenon.
 Built with a slightly concave curvature, they employ an architectural trick that creates an optical illusion of tall, straight columns.
 (Columns actually built without curvature will appear convex.)

 Entasis actually appears in early architecture around the world.
 Even so, in the early 19th century, some Europeans took its presence in early Japanese temples as “proof” of the Greek influence on Japanese architecture.